0000duck/franka_dynamic_control/read_me.txt

 Add-Ons:

-variable_impedance_control.m --> added a script where stiffness and damping are modulated online during the grasping task.
+variable_admittance_control.m --> added a script where stiffness and damping are modulated online during the grasping task.

 The comparison between variable and fixeed gains in terms of tracking perfomance and external force are in plot_data.m